Make Miniature Scale Hinges

 To Set the Hinge Pin Into the Finished Scale Hinge

-Re-insert the pin you used to test fit the hinge in the previous step and trim the end of the pin very close (1/32 inch) to the end of the hinge while holding the top of the pin against the hinge.
+Re-insert the pin you used to test fit the hinge in the previous step, and trim the end of the pin very close (1/32 inch) to the end of the hinge while holding the top of the pin against the hinge.
 Use pliers to bend the end of the pin slightly.
 Depending on the thickness of the metal you used for your hinge and the strength of your hinge pin, sometimes it works best to gently hold the hinge with pliers along the length of the loops while you bend the pin to set it in place.
 This prevents the loops from springing under the stress of bending the pin.

-Using a Hammer to Set the Pin
+Use a Hammer to Set the Pin